 If you’ve been studying complex systems you know what minor changes might cause consequences of much greater proportions, sometimes causing some effects that are not easily explained at first.
 I recently ran across a great illustration of such behavior while doing MySQL benchmarks which I thought would be interesting to share.
 I’m using a very […]

 It has been a while since I have looked at InnoDB crash recovery.
 A lot has change in the last few years – we have serious crash recovery performance improvements in MySQL 5.5 and MySQL 5.6, we have solid state drives raising as typical high performance IO subsystem and we also have the ability to […]

-Percona is glad to announce the new release of Percona XtraDB Cluster 5.6 on July 21st 2014.
+Percona is glad to announce the new release of Percona XtraDB Cluster 5.6 on Novmeber 25th 2014.
 Binaries are available from downloads area or from our software repositories.
-We’re also happy to announce that Ubuntu 14.04 LTS users can now download, install, and upgrade Percona XtraDB Cluster 5.6 from Percona’s software repositories.
+We’re also happy to announce that Ubuntu 14.10 and CentOS 7 users can download, install, and upgrade Percona XtraDB Cluster 5.6 from Percona’s software repositories.
 Based on […]

 Even if a Galera node looks like a regular MySQL server, the underlying replication mechanism is very different.
 This implies some changes in the way you have to configure the Galera nodes.
 Here are some of the most common misconceptions about Galera when using Percona XtraDB Cluster.
 Q: Why should I enable binary logging as […]